 This is an important piece of travel gear that serves the double purpose of acting as an outer layer in cold climates but can also be used as a rain jacket to keep you dry.
 The jacket I use now is similar to this Columbia Men's Pouration Jacket which is waterproof yet breathable.

 I advocate bringing a few pairs of undershirts to allow them to get stinky during a single use, while protecting your outer layer to allow you to potentially wear a second time in between laundry stops.

 If traveling in cooler climates, a 3-in-1 jacket is a must.
 You can use just the outer shell as a breathable rain jacket, or just the inner layer for chilly days.
 Combine the two layers to keep warm during really frigid weather.
 I love my North Face 3-in-1 jacket that has kept me warm for the past four years.
 This North Face Thermoball Triclimate Jacket is the successor of my jacket that's currently on the market.

 A compressible vest is perfect with a sweater, or as extra insulation with a jacket on those below freezing days.
 I like this Lightweight Down Puffer Vest because it's perfect for travel as it comes with a packable pouch and it's great for the price.

 5 Tank Tops: 2 Regular + 2 Quick-Dry + 1 Dressy Tank

 I like to bring a few tank tops to use for athletic activities and to use as a base layer for other outfits.
 Try to stick with tones that will match well with the bottoms you're traveling with.
-I have a few tanks like this, but for more active days I wear moisture-wicking tank tops to keep cool and dry in hot climates.
-I also pack this reversible cami from Express for times that I want to dress up a bit.
-Bonus: it's reversible, so it's like having two tanks in one!
+I travel with a few cotton stretch tank tops.
+But for more active days I wear moisture-wicking tank tops to keep cool and dry in hot climates.
+I also pack a reversible cami for times that I want to dress up a bit.
+Since it's reversible, it's like having two tanks in one!

 2 T-Shirts + 2 Dry-Wicking T-Shirts